What we mean by Music

 - Creating new music work.

-- New recordings of original high-quality New Zealand music where the main purpose is to use the recording to support a future domestic or international tour, a live or digitally mediated performance, or promotion activity.
+- New recordings (both audio and visual content) of original high-quality New Zealand music where the main purpose is to use the recording to support a future domestic or international tour, a live or digitally mediated performance, or promotion activity.

 - Residencies in New Zealand or overseas for New Zealand composers to create new work.